amaccarini/Modelica-PhD-course/index.md

 </style>

 ### Dates:
-The next edition of the course will take place on August 25-27, 2025.
+The next edition of the course will take place in late August 2026.

 ### Max. number of participants:
 20